Dozens more civilians rescued from Ukrainian steel plant

 The Ukrainian military's general staff said Friday that its forces repelled 11 attacks in the Donbas region and destroyed tanks and armored vehicles, further frustrating Putin's ambitions after his abortive attempt to seize Kyiv.
 Russia made no acknowledgement of the losses.

-The British Defense Ministry said Russia might be struggling to execute its plan in the Donbas partly because it's bogged down at the Mariupol plant, where the fighting “has come at personnel, equipment and munitions cost to Russia."

 The Ukrainian army also said it made progress in the northeastern Kharkiv region, recapturing five villages and part of a sixth.
-Meanwhile, one person was reported dead and three more were injured Friday as a result of Russian shelling in Lyman, a city in Ukraine’s eastern Donetsk region,
+Meanwhile, one person was reported dead and three more were wounded Friday as a result of Russian shelling in Lyman, a city in Ukraine’s eastern Donetsk region.

 In other developments: